Cidara Therapeutics Announces - GuruFocus.com

-SAN DIEGO, March 02, 2023 (GLOBE NEWSWIRE) -- Cidara Therapeutics, Inc. ( CDTX), a biotechnology company developing long-acting therapeutics designed to help improve the standard of care for patients facing serious diseases, today announced concurrent but separate underwritten public offerings of its common stock and its Series X Convertible Preferred Stock.
-The closing of each proposed offering is not contingent upon the closing of the other.
-All shares to be sold in the offerings will be sold by Cidara, subject to customary closing conditions.
+SAN DIEGO, March 03, 2023 (GLOBE NEWSWIRE) -- Cidara Therapeutics, Inc. ( CDTX), a biotechnology company developing long-acting therapeutics designed to help improve the standard of care for patients facing serious diseases, today announced the pricing of concurrent but separate underwritten public offerings of 9,640,000 shares of its common stock and 286,000 shares of its Series X Convertible Preferred Stock (each share of which is initially convertible into 10 shares of common stock), for aggregate expected gross proceeds of approximately $17.5 million, before deducting underwriting discounts and commissions and estimated offering expenses.
+The offerings are expected to close on or about March 7, 2023, subject to satisfaction of customary closing conditions.
+The closing of each offering is not contingent upon the closing of the other.

+In addition, with respect to the common stock offering, Cidara has granted the underwriter a 30-day option to purchase up to an additional 1,446,000 shares of its common stock.

 Cantor Fitzgerald & Co. is acting as the sole book-running manager for each offering.

-The Company also has granted to the underwriter a 30-day option to purchase up to an additional 15 percent of the number of shares of common stock offered in the public offering.
+The underwriter may offer the shares of common stock from time to time for sale in one or more transactions on the Nasdaq Capital Market, in the over-the-counter market, through negotiated transactions or otherwise at market prices prevailing at the time of sale, at prices related to prevailing market prices or at negotiated prices subject to receipt and acceptance by it and subject to its right to reject any order in whole or in part.
+On March 2, 2023, the last sale price of the shares as reported on the Nasdaq Capital Market was $1.81 per share.

 The securities described above are being offered by Cidara pursuant to a shelf registration statement, which has been declared effective by the Securities and Exchange Commission (SEC).
-Preliminary prospectus supplements and the accompanying prospectus relating to the offerings will be filed with the SEC and will be available for free on the SEC’s website at http://www.sec.gov.
-Copies of the preliminary prospectus supplements and accompanying prospectus relating to these offerings, when available, may be obtained from: Cantor Fitzgerald & Co., Attn: Capital Markets, 499 Park Ave., 4th Floor, New York, New York 10022, or by e-mail at [email protected]
+The offering is being made only by means of a prospectus and prospectus supplements.
+Preliminary prospectus supplements and the accompanying prospectus relating to the offerings have been filed with the SEC and are available for free on the SEC’s website at http://www.sec.gov.
+Final prospectus supplements and the accompanying prospectus relating to the offerings will be filed with the SEC and will be available for free on the SEC’s website located at http://www.sec.gov.
+Copies of the final prospectus supplements and the accompanying prospectus relating to these offerings, when available, may be obtained from: Cantor Fitzgerald & Co., Attn: Capital Markets, 499 Park Ave., 4th Floor, New York, New York 10022, or by e-mail at [email protected]

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.